 Infections that are not transmitted sexually and that can cause problems include the following:

-German measles (rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more ) can cause problems, particularly inadequate growth before birth (small for gestational age Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
+German measles (rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more ) can cause problems, particularly inadequate growth before birth (small for gestational age Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
 Newborns may be small because their parents... read more ), cataracts, birth defects of the heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , hearing loss, and delayed development.

 Cytomegalovirus infection Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more can cross the placenta and damage the fetus’s liver and brain, and the fetus may not grow as much as expected.